snaheth/azure-resource-manager-rpc/v1.0/Addendum.md

 **Please note:**

-    * Location header should be absolute URI (partial URI is not supported)
     * Retry-After should be (integer), will not support http-date
+    * Location header should be absolute URI (partial URI is not supported).
-    * Azure-AsyncOperation header should be absolute URI (partial URI is not supported)
+    * Azure-AsyncOperation header should be absolute URI (partial URI is not supported).
+    * Location URI should return 202 Accepted while operation is in progress.
+    * Azure-AsyncOperation URI returns 200 and status of the operation is present in the response payload.

 ## Creating or Updating Resources Asynchronously ##